sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 - **Shopping cart microservice** - it manages the shopping cart operations (e.g. `add`, `remove` and `checkout`) and generates orders.
 Shopping carts are stored and retrieved with event sourcing pattern.
 Orders are sent on the event bus.
 - **Order microservice(dispatcher and processor)** - it receives order requests from the cart service via event bus and then dispatch the orders to the infrastructure services (e.g. processing, storage and logging).
 - **The Micro Shop SPA** - the frontend SPA of the microservice (now integrated with `api-gateway`)
-- **The monitor dashbord** - a simple web UI to monitor the status of the microservice system
+- **The monitor dashboard** - a simple web UI to monitor the status of the microservice system
 - **The API Gateway** - The API gateway is the door of the entire system.
 Every requests must be first sent to the gateway and then dispatched to each service endpoints (reverse proxy).
 It is also responsible for authentication, simple load-balancing and failure handling (using Vert.x Circuit Breaker).

 ## Online shopping microservice architecture